TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/06_lesson/alternate_lesson.md

-# Alternatve Project 1: Magic Square
+# Alternate Project 1: Magic Square
 Created by Brian Weinfeld

-Using Python, students will use variables, input, and printing to create a Magic Square.
-You will also practice *designing* a project by planning out your Magic Square before implementing it.
+Using Python, you will use variables, input, and casting to create a Magic Square.

 ## Overview